tomhrr/cosh/doc/all.md

     $ $ls
     bin     eg      LICENSE     ...

-When using the REPL, a line that begins with a space character will also be treated as an external call.
+When using the shell interactively, a line that begins with a space character will also be treated as an external call:

+    $  ls
+    bin     eg      LICENSE     ...

 A form wrapped in braces operates in the same way, except that the result is a generator: